bioforensics/mixder/README.md

 \* Unconditioned analysis
 \* Conditioned analysis
-**Allele Frequency Data**: The user must choose which allele frequency data to use: 1000Genomes Phase 3 data, gnomAD v4 data, or upload a custom file.
+**Allele Frequency Data**: The user must choose which allele frequency data to use: 1000 Genomes Phase 3 data, gnomAD v4 data, or upload a custom file.
 See above for more details about the format for uploading a custom AF file.
 **References to Condition on**: IF running a conditioned analysis, once